luonghieu/docker/README.md

 ## Quick Overview

-1. Clone Laradock inside your PHP project:
+1. Enter the mtb-docker folder and rename env-example to .env.

     ```
-        git clone git@bitbucket.org:nldanang/mtb-docker.git
-    ```

-2. Enter the mtb-docker folder and rename env-example to .env.

-    ```
         cp env-example .env
     ```

-3. Run your containers:
+2. Run your containers:

     ```
         docker-compose up -d nginx postgres redis
     ```

-4. Open your project’s .env file and set the following:
+3. Open your project’s .env file and set the following:

         #Database